-Drop/Add ends.
+• 4th Day of Classes Drop/Add ends.
 After midnight you are liable for all course fees.

-Last day to pay fees or make payment arrangements.
-Last day to withdraw from school without receiving grades.
+10th Day of Classes Last day to pay fees or make payment arrangements.

+• End of 7th Week of Classes Last day to withdraw from school without receiving grades.

 Last day to drop a class without dean's permission.
 (Dean's permission is required if dropping below 12 hours.)
 Courses dropped before the end of the seventh week will not appear on the transcript.
 Last day to select the S/U (Satisfactory/Unsatisfactory) grade option.

-Last day to late drop a class (dean's permission is required).
+• End of 12th Week of Classes Last day to late drop a class (dean's permission is required).
 A grade of "W" will appear on the transcript.